Skip to main content

 3.4 Update Service

-iii Download the execution script to the deployment directory
+4. Download deployment script to deployment directory

 3.5 Renew Service